 Because Wuhan was the epicenter of the COVID-19 epidemic in China, initial response and measures were directed and concentrated toward Hubei.
 Note that the province was home to more than 60 million people.
 For example, the local government shut down the Huanan Seafood Market on January 1 and the national government placed Wuhan and 15 other Hubei cities under lockdown on January 23 to contain the virus, thereby restricting inward and outward movements by suspending flights and trains, and blocking roads.

 The looming public health emergency was initially called the Wuhan pneumonia outbreak.
-However, despite the looming threat, the local government of Wuhan argued that there was still no clear sign of human-to-human transmissions.
+However, despite the emerging threat, the local government of Wuhan argued that there was still no clear sign of human-to-human transmissions.
 The number of reported cases also remained at 41 between January 6 and 17.
 Local authorities explained that the frozen case number was due to the absence of testing kits for the new coronavirus.

 Numbers swelled to 136 on January 20 as mainland cities such as Beijing and Shanghai reported their first cases.
 Authorities at Wuhan stopped claiming that there was a low risk of continuous human-to-human transmission.
 However, the National Health Commission still maintained that the outbreak should be manageable and preventable.